Sisters separated at birth and raised worlds apart meet after 39 years

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Darragh Hannan and Jee Won Ha were adopted in Minnesota in the US and Belgium respectively and have since faced vastly different life journeys.
-The two uncovered their sibling bond through a MyHeritage DNA test, leading to this life-changing reunion.
+The two uncovered their sibling bond through a MyHeritage DNA test, leading to this lifechanging reunion.

-While Ha, born in 1985, endured abuse and instability, she has now built a stable life with her family in Belgium, The Korea Herald reported.
-Their reunion, initiated by a simple email from Ha to Hannan, brought up complex emotions alongside joy, with both sisters reflecting on the missing pieces of their shared past.
+While Ms Ha, born in 1985, endured abuse and instability, she has now built a stable life with her family in Belgium, The Korea Herald reported.
+Their reunion, initiated by a simple email from Ms Ha to Ms Hannan, brought up complex emotions alongside joy, with both sisters reflecting on the missing pieces of their shared past.

 A video shot by The Korea Herald showed them running towards each other and hugging at the airport.

-First adopted by a Korean family, Ha’s life changed drastically after her adoptive parents divorced, resulting in her adoption by a Belgian family in 1987.
+First adopted by a Korean family, Ms Ha’s life changed drastically after her adoptive parents divorced, resulting in her adoption by a Belgian family in 1987.
 This family later adopted seven Cambodian children under questionable circumstances, using falsified documents.

 “Identity theft, child smuggling, child trafficking...
-It seems like my parents were (a) big role in it, so they organised it, and they did it themselves,” Ms Ha said.
+It seems like my parents were [a] big role in it, so they organised it, and they did it themselves,” Ms Ha said.

 The sisters’ path to reunion started in 2018 when Ms Hannan took a DNA test to trace her ancestry.
 Although it initially revealed only distant relatives, her search resumed unexpectedly in early 2024.